palladidrago/Sharpie/abstract/README.md

 * Only show Mashov login screen if not already logged in.
 * Know if first time opening the app, with shared preferences.
 * Tell teacher we started.
+* Move the language button to the settings page (or remove it entirely)
+* Sort out the whole navbar mess.
+* Home screen: fix tabs, add assignment tab.